-I was fortunate enough to work with David when I did an assignment with Danone in Amsterdam.
-David was a fantastic strategist, true champion of suppliers and a trusted advisor.
+I was fortunate enough to work with David when I had an assignment with Danone in Amsterdam.
+David is a sharp strategist, true champion of suppliers and a trusted advisor.
 He’s also a person who understands how the World works.
 He’s a born adventurer and a fantastic new addition to our Procurement Adventurer Group.

 Being born and raised in Mexico, how do you come to be working for a French Dairy in Amsterdam?

 During college, I was involved with a student exchange programme through which I met a lot of adventurers from around the world – this gave me a desire to look beyond the borders of Mexico.
 My first internship with a French automotive company gave me a bridge to Europe.
 Through them I had my first trip to France and I fell in love….with a person?
 No France!
 This sowed the seed for wanting to move at some point to Europe for work.
 I said to myself, “I don’t know how.
 I don’t know when.
 But it will happen”.
 I changed companies several times after this first internship but the common denominator was always French companies.